When should I select a pediatrician for my baby?

 How many pediatricians are in the practice?
 Will my child and I get to develop an individual relationship with one doctor?

-PMG is a medium-sized group with three pediatricians and a nurse practitioner.
+PMG is a medium-sized group with two pediatricians, a physician’s assistant, and two nurse practitioners.
 Thus, we believe that your baby will get the best possible care.
 First and foremost, we believe it is important for your child to be able to develop a relationship with one doctor in the practice, who you will see continually at appointments.
 Therefore, you may request that a particular doctor is notated on your child’s chart so that you may see her each time.
 However, if your doctor is sick, out of town, or otherwise unavailable, other providers who practice the same evidence-based medicine are right here to care for your baby’s needs.
 Ultimately, we are all here for you from your child’s birth until age 18.

 Who will circumcise my baby?